-Reefus Geology Services (a business controlled by Brenton Siggs) has agreed to provide technical geological management services to the Company at a daily rate of \$950 (excluding GST) plus a four wheel drive vehicle daily rate of \$85 (excluding GST).
+Reefus Geology Services (a business controlled by Brenton Siggs) has agreed to provide technical geological management services to the Company at a daily rate, from the beginning of the financial year of \$950 (excluding GST), reduced to \$880 effective 1 September 2013, plus a four wheel drive vehicle daily rate of \$85 (excluding GST).
 All fuel and oils costs will be invoiced to the Company.